lightning/bolts/04-onion-routing.md

 1. type: PERM|15 (`unknown_payment_hash`)

 If the amount paid is less than the amount expected, the final node MUST fail the HTLC.
-If the amount paid is more than the amount expected, the final node SHOULD fail the HTLC:
+If the amount paid is more than twice the amount expected, the final node SHOULD fail the HTLC.
+This allows the sender to reduce information leakage by altering the amount, without allowing accidental gross overpayment:

 1. type: PERM|16 (`incorrect_payment_amount`)